dalyIsaac/Whim/docs/index.md

 ## Installation

 Alpha builds are available on the [releases page](https://github.com/dalyIsaac/Whim/releases) on GitHub.
-Whim has an [updater plugin](docs/plugins/updater.md) to keep you up to date.
+Whim has an [updater plugin](docs/plugins/updater.md) to notify you of new releases.

 Installation via package managers is coming in [dalyIsaac/Whim#792](https://github.com/dalyIsaac/Whim/issues/792).